New Operations, Maintenance & Administrative Building

 - The building has been designed to seamlessly integrate into the natural grading of the hillside, rather than on top of it, in an effort to minimize disruption to neighborhood views and sightlines.

-PWSD is planning to make a portion of the building available to the community for reservations on evenings and weekends; the details of that opportunity are still being worked out.
-Additionally, a demonstration garden and examples of new irrigation technology will be available; tours of the garden and other educational opportunities will be offered.
+PWSD is planning a demonstration garden for low-water landscapes, and examples of new irrigation technology; tours of the garden and other educational opportunities will be offered.

-How will the site respect the history of the Parker area?
+- How does the site respect the history of the Parker area?

-We don't anticipate any impacts to local businesses; the site of the building is located on existing PWSD property and is removed from any commercial spaces.
+We do not anticipate any impacts to local businesses; the site of the building is located on existing PWSD property and is removed from any commercial spaces.

-We have contracted with Perkins & Will for the building design and JHL for pre-construction services.
-Other contractors are still to be determined.
+We contracted with Perkins & Will for the building design and JHL for construction services.

-PWSD is committed to building a new headquarters that is as sustainable as possible.
-Areas that we are looking into making sustainable choices include building performance, windows/energy/solar power, water, ecology, and indoor air quality and materials.
-Based on our current plans, the technologies and innovations we are installing would be equivalent to a Gold Leed Certification level.
+PWSD was committed to building a new headquarters that is as sustainable as possible.
+We made sustainable choices in building performance, windows/energy/solar power, water, ecology, and indoor air quality and materials.
+The technologies and innovations we installed are equivalent to a Gold LEED certification level.